mhuusko5/Do/README.md

 }
 ```

-More importantly, ***Do!*** provides versions which returns values, which is perfect for synchronizing access to resources.
+More importantly, ***Do!*** provides versions which returns values, which is perfect for synchronizing access to resources...

 ```swift
 let resource: Resource = Do.sync(someSerialQueue) {